CardiacAtlasProject/dcm4chee-arc-notes/redhat6-mysql-secured/README.md

    ```
    Note the binding address `0.0.0.0` in order to accept webpage request from all sources.

-7. Open a shell in another terminal.
+3. Open a shell in another terminal.

-   *You can open another shell by calling `vagrant ssh` again from your guest machine*

 8. Install Keycloak adapter and add admin user:
    ```